John and I always keep count. He’s the only fishing friend who can pull me into such a race. And I’m not sure why.

 John netted the ten-inch trout and released it.
 I nodded with approving sarcasm, and we both chuckled as he waded over to join me on the bank.

 “Seriously?”
 I asked.
 “Seventeen?”

-I had caught only half as many in the same time.
+I had caught just half as many in the same time.

 “Yeah,” John confirmed.
 “Scout’s honor.”

-John held up and dangled a single fly from its mono tether, a simple stonefly pattern that we both keep in our confidence box.
+John held toward me and dangling single fly from its mono tether — a simple stonefly pattern that we both keep in our confidence box.

-“Yeah, it seems to make all the difference today,” John replied.
+“Yeah, it seemed to make all the difference today,” John replied.
 “The water’s up, but these fish are still feeding in the mixed and swirling currents, so . . .”

 “. . .
 One fly holds the seam better,” I interrupted.